Pajamaman/jquery.ui.vertabs/README.md

 ---

-#### makeID(string)
+#### randomInt(min, max)

-Returns: String
+Returns: Number

-Returns a string that can be used as the ID attribute of a DOM element, with spaces replaced by dashes and special characters removed.
+Generates a random number within the range given.
+This function is used when adding a new tab and panel to create the ID.

+* min
+Type: Number
+The minimum number to return.

-* string
+* max
-Type: String
+Type: Number
-A string.
+The maximum number to return.

 ##### Example:

-    var validID = $('.selector').vertabs('makeID', 'Not a valid ID');
+    var random = $('.selector').vertabs('randomInt', 1, 100);

 ---

-#### renameTab(title, newTitle)
+#### renameTab(panelID, title)

-Returns: null
+Returns: jQuery (plugin only)

-Renames a tab, changes its ID and all that good stuff.
+Changes the title on the tab with the ID given.

+* panelID
+Type: String
+The ID of the tab to rename (without hash mark).

 * title
 Type: String
-The title of the tab before it is renamed.

-* newTitle
-Type: String
-The title of the tab after it is renamed.
+The new title of the tab.

 ##### Example: